Lodi ceramics

-Lodi ceramics were produced in Lodi, Italy from ancient times, but their artistic quality reached its peak in the 18th century.
+Lodi ceramics are ceramics produced in Lodi, a city in the Lombardy region of Northern Italy.
+Their artistic quality reached its peak in the 18th century.

 History

 From the origins to the 17th century

 The production of ceramic in the Lodi region has ancient origins.
 Findings include fragments from pre-historic period and amphoras, little votive statues and lamps decorated in relief from the Roman period.

 A large production of terracotta for architectural decorations was developed in the 14th century, such as in the facades of the churches of Lodi, and in particular in the ornaments of the cloister of the Ospedale Maggiore, in the decorations of Palazzo Mozzanica, and in Piazza Broletto and Piazza Mercato.
 The first written documents testifying to the presence of furnaces in the Lodi area date back to the 16th century and then to the 17th century.

 The production of ceramics had little economic importance.
 This was due to the little dimension of the local market, which mostly required ceramics for ordinary use; moreover the production of ceramics was hindered by the many taxes, both on the import of the raw material, the earth from Stradella, and on the export of the products.
 Finally, furnaces could not be built in the city, because of fire risk and the nuisance of fumes.

-However, the presence of at least 3 furnaces in Lodi in the 17th century is well documented.
+The presence of ceramics manufacture in the 16th century and of at least 3 furnaces in Lodi in the 17th century is well documented.
+These furnaces must have been capable of producing high quality ceramics, given the importance of some orders,such as that for the House of Gonzaga in 1526 and that by Cardinal Federico Borromeo in 1623.
+Furthermore, the ceramics of Lodi must have had a good reputation considering that Lodi ceramics workers are documented to be present in Savona in 1545, in Brescia and Como areas and in Veneto in the 17th century and given customs documents that certify the export of Lodi ceramics throughout the Duchy of Milan, up to Borgomanero.
+Unfortunately, no 17th century ceramics from Lodi have been preserved, only fragments.